Welcome Interested Applicants.

-Interested students should send inquiries about this option to one of the Neuroscience Concentration Coordinators, Dr. Eduardo Candelario-Jalil or Dr. Benoit Giasson.
+Interested students should send inquiries about this option to the Neuroscience Concentration Coordinator, Dr. Jada Lewis.
 For additional questions about the application process, please contact JoAnne Ruman (email@example.com).

 Jada Lewis, Ph.D.